door favicon

 Able but Insecure or Unwilling (R3)

 The leadership style that best supports this situation is one that encourages team members and inspires risk-taking (S3).
-The skills and knowledge of the team can be combined to tackle the challenge at hand.
+The skills and knowledge of the team member can be combined to tackle the challenge at hand.

 Able and Confident and Willing (R4)

-What Are the Benefits of Situational Leadership®?
+What Are the Benefits of the Situational Leadership® Approach?

-Integrating the Situational Leadership® model into the fabric of your culture:
+Integrating the Situational Leadership® Model into the fabric of your culture:

 • Provides a common language of performance